Loading NuWatt Energy...

 Rhode Island solar guideNuWatt Propel ESA available.
 Deregulated market means rates are volatile.
 Locking in a fixed lease rate provides price certainty.

 Texas solar guidePropel is a prepaid Energy Service Agreement (ESA) with $0 down.
 Concert Finance owns the system and claims the Section 48E ITC + FEOC domestic content bonus + MACRS depreciation.
 After 7 years, ownership transfers to you.
 Propel requires FEOC-compliant Silfab panels.
-Both the ITC and the FEOC compliance deadline are July 4, 2026.
-After that date, Propel pricing becomes significantly less competitive and the program's viability is uncertain.
+Beginning construction on or before July 4, 2026 locks in the longer Section 48/48E timing pathway; later-start projects still qualify if placed in service by December 31, 2027.
+Starting earlier keeps the most flexible window for Propel.

-Learn about NuWatt PropelThe base 30% ITC is not the only credit at stake.
-Bonus adders can push the total credit to 50% or higher.
-All expire on the same deadline.
+Learn about NuWatt PropelThe base 30% ITC is not the only credit available.
+Bonus adders can push the total credit to 50% or higher, and they follow the same Section 48/48E begin-construction timing — start on or before July 4, 2026 to lock in the longer window.

 Available when panels and components meet FEOC (Foreign Entity of Concern) compliance.
 Silfab panels, manufactured in the US, qualify.
 This bonus brings the effective ITC from 30% to 40%.